AI draftingLive comparison

 Should teams use Copilot and Toggles together?

-Yes, for different jobs.
-Copilot can help draft one-off messages or adjust tone.
-Toggles handles repeatable client emails that need a fixed structure, required files, recipients, and workflow guidance.
+Yes, teams can use Copilot and Toggles together because they solve different jobs.
+Copilot can help draft one-off messages, summarize threads, or adjust tone.
+Toggles handles repeatable client emails that need fixed structure, approved wording, required files, recipients, subject lines, signatures, and workflow guidance.
+For standardized business communication, Toggles should be the execution layer.

 What does Toggles do that AI drafting tools do not?